rroethof/roethof.net/content/posts/2011/11/converting-kvm-guests-from-lvm-to-qcow2-base-images-and-snapshots/index.md

   - 'Performance optimization'
   - 'Storage management'
 categories:
-  - 'Virtualization and Cloud Computing'
+  - Virtualization & Cloud
+  - Linux & Open Source
+  - Infrastructure & Servers
-  - 'System Administration'
+  - System Management
-  - 'Linux'
+  - Automation & Scripting
+  - Tech & Industry Insights
-  - 'IT Infrastructure'
+  - Storage Management
 ---
 lvm based kvm guests are fast but you lose some flexibility, playing with kvm on my desktop I prefer to use file based images.
 Converting from lvm images to qcow2 isn’t hard but the documentation is sparse.